 Path to Prodigal: Pregnancy #2

-There I was, out partying again, and sleeping with the guy that I was off on with for seven years and I ended up getting pregnant again.
+There I was, out partying again, and I ended up getting pregnant with my son.
 So, I’m Twenty-five years old, two kids by two different men, and a complete disappointment to my parents.
 Not only that, but neither one of my kids’ dads assumed responsibility for their children.
-I thought that MAYBE, because we had been together for a long time, that MAYBE my son’s dad would step in but he didn’t.
 I knew that after I had my son, I needed to buckle down and get it together.
 I had another extra person that I had to take care of and no help.

 Path to Prodigal: Feelings of Failure

-Going through my second pregnancy, I really felt like mom and dad tried to make me feel like a bad person.
-After all, they had been married for over 40 years, and love each other like teenagers in love.
-I just felt like I was big disappointment to them and like I couldn’t do anything right.
-I knew I was an embarrassment to them because of how I had been raised in church and they were still in church leadership; I think they felt like people judged them because of me.
+Going through my second pregnancy, I really felt like I was big disappointment to mom and dad because of how I had been raised in church and they were still in church leadership.
+I think they felt like people’s perception of them changed because of me.
 So again, the judgment kept me away from church.
 In order to make myself feel better I went to school and got my Bachelors and Masters degrees.
 And while they praised me for those accomplishments, I still felt like I wasn’t worthy.